Animal culture: Teaching

 Teaching is often considered one mechanism of social learning, and occurs when knowledgeable individuals of some species have been known to teach others.
 For this to occur, a teacher must change its behavior when interacting with a naïve individual and incur an initial cost from teaching, while an observer must acquire skills rapidly as a direct consequence.

-Until recently, teaching was a skill that was thought to be uniquely human.
-Now, as research has increased into the transmission of culture in animals, the role of teaching among animal groups has become apparent.
-Teaching is not merely limited to mammals either.
+Until the 1980s, teaching, or social learning, was a skill that was thought to be uniquely human.
+However, research continued through the 1990s and beyond documented the existence of social learning among animal groups, which is not limited to mammals.
 Many insects, for example have been observed demonstrating various forms of teaching in order to obtain food.
 Ants, for example, will guide each other to food sources through a process called "tandem running", in which an ant will guide a companion ant to a source of food.
 It has been suggested that the "pupil" ant is able to learn this route in order to obtain food in the future or teach the route to other ants.
-There have been various recent studies that show that cetaceans are able to transmit culture through teaching as well.
-Killer whales are known to "intentionally beach" themselves in order to catch and eat pinnipeds who are breeding on the shore.
-Mother killer whales teach their young to catch pinnipeds by pushing them onto the shore and encouraging them to attack and eat the prey.
-Because the mother killer whale is altering her behavior in order to help her offspring learn to catch prey, this is evidence of teaching and cultural learning.
-The intentional beaching of the killer whales, along with other cetacean behaviors such as the variations of songs among humpback whales and the sponging technique used by the bottlenose dolphin to obtain food, provide substantial support for the idea of cetacean cultural transmission.
+By the early 2000s, various studies that show that cetaceans are able to transmit culture through teaching as well.
+Orcas are known to "intentionally beach" themselves in order to catch and eat pinnipeds who are breeding on the shore.
+Mother orcas teach their young to catch pinnipeds by pushing them onto the shore and encouraging them to attack and eat the prey.
+Because the mother orca is altering her behavior in order to help her offspring learn to catch prey, this is evidence of teaching and cultural learning.
+The intentional beaching of the orcas, along with other cetacean behaviors such as the variations of songs among humpback whales and the sponging technique used by the bottlenose dolphin to obtain food, provide substantial support for the idea of cetacean cultural transmission.

 Teaching is arguably the social learning mechanism that affords the highest fidelity of information transfer between individuals and generations, and allows a direct pathway through which local traditions can be passed down and transmitted.